Itera/graduate-case-base/project/cms/README.md

 ### Configuration

-Add a `local.settings.json` file with the following content in the project's root folder:
+Add a `local.settings.json` file with the following content in the CMS project's root folder; [./Explore.Cms](./Explore.Cms/)

 ```json
 {